anjaPopovic/Simulacija-BFS-i-DFS/README.md

-# Simulacija-BFS-i-DFS
+# BFS-and-DFS-Simulation
-Projekat je jednostavna interaktivna JavaFX simulacija algoritama pretrage po širini (BFS) i po dubini (DFS) na grafovima.
+The project is a simple interactive JavaFX simulation of the Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms on graphs.

-## 1. Uvod
+## 1. Introduction

-Ovaj projekat razvijen je u okviru predmeta CS203 - Algoritmi i strukture podataka, i predstavlja simulaciju algoritama pretrage po širini (BFS) i po dubini (DFS) na grafovima.
-Projekat je razvijen u IntelliJ IDEA razvojnom okruženju, koristeći JavaFX.
+This project was developed as part of the CS203 - Algorithms and Data Structures course, and it represents a simulation of the BFS and DFS algorithms on graphs.
+The project was developed in the IntelliJ IDEA development environment using JavaFX.

-Aplikacija omogućava korisnicima da interaktivno kreiraju grafove, dodaju i povezuju čvorove, i da vizualizuju rezultate pretrage BFS i DFS algoritmima.
-Korisnici mogu obrisati čvorove i resetovati scenu kako bi krenuli ispočetka.
+The application allows users to interactively create graphs, add and connect nodes, and visualize the results of the BFS and DFS search algorithms.
+Users can delete nodes and reset the scene to start over.

-## 2. Arhitektura
+## 2. Architecture

-Aplikacija je podeljena u nekoliko ključnih komponenti, koje obuhvataju manipulaciju grafovima, obradu događaja korisnika, i implementaciju BFS i DFS algoritama.
+The application is divided into several key components, which include graph manipulation, user event handling, and the implementation of BFS and DFS algorithms.

-## 3. Metode aplikacije
+## 3. Application Methods

-Aplikacija sadrži niz metoda koje olakšavaju rad sa grafom:
+The application contains a set of methods that facilitate working with the graph:

-- **handleMouseClick:** Obrada klikova miša za kreiranje i selektovanje čvorova.
+- **handleMouseClick:** Handles mouse clicks for creating and selecting nodes.
-- **addNode:** Dodavanje novog čvora na graf.
+- **addNode:** Adds a new node to the graph.
-- **handleMousePressed/Released:** Kreiranje grana između čvorova.
+- **handleMousePressed/Released:** Creates edges between nodes.
-- **deleteNode:** Brisanje čvora i njegovih grana.
+- **deleteNode:** Deletes a node and its edges.
-- **resetGraph:** Resetovanje cele scene.
+- **resetGraph:** Resets the entire scene.
-- **bfs/dfs:** Implementacija BFS i DFS algoritama.
+- **bfs/dfs:** Implements the BFS and DFS algorithms.
-- **showAlert:** Prikaz rezultata pretrage u alert prozoru.
+- **showAlert:** Displays the search results in an alert window.

-## 4. Izgled aplikacije
+## 4. Application Layout

-Početna stranica aplikacije:
+The home page of the application:

 ![image](https://github.com/user-attachments/assets/73594172-8329-448e-8691-2770cf0cc9cb)

-## 3. Zaključak
+## 5. Conclusion

-Ovaj projekat uspešno demonstrira implementaciju i simulaciju BFS i DFS algoritama na grafovima, omogućavajući korisnicima interaktivno iskustvo u radu sa grafovima.
-Projekat zadovoljava sve zahteve definisane u okviru zadatka za predmet CS203.
+This project successfully demonstrates the implementation and simulation of BFS and DFS algorithms on graphs, providing users with an interactive experience when working with graphs.
+The project meets all the requirements defined within the task for the CS203 course.